intuizi/intuizi-cli/README.md

 intuizi reference common states --countries USA intuizi reference apps categories --search fitness

-# Create an audience from a payload file, then watch it build
+# Create an audience from a payload file and block until it has built
-intuizi audiences create --file examples/audience-poi.json intuizi audiences show 88
+intuizi audiences create --file examples/audience-poi.json --wait

-# Export it to a destination
+# Export it to a destination and follow it to Completed (--timeout defaults to 60m)
 intuizi activations create --audience-id 88 \
-  --endpoint-connection-id 12 --pricing-model-id 3
+  --endpoint-connection-id 12 --pricing-model-id 3 --wait

 # Import your own identifiers as a cohort
 ref=$(intuizi uploads put customers.csv --purpose cohort)